Tusayiwe Mkhondya: Life

 She realised that her son was being mistreated at school and she decided to open her own school.
 It started with ten pre-school children in a chicken shed.
 She began to foster other children and the facility grew.

 You Are Not Alone (YANA) is a foundation she founded in 2021 in Dunduzu which is a residential town on the outskirts of Mzuzu.
-In 2022 the organisation employed less than twenty people and they organise an orphanage, two schools, a special needs school and a pre-school.
+In 2022 the organisation employed less than twenty people and they organise an orphanage, two schools, a special education school and a pre-school.
 Mkhondya estimates that they care for 200 children.
 She has not been able to obtain funding from the government so YANA is funded by charities, companies and individuals.
 There are 25 children who live in the orphanage.
 In 2022 it was estimated that her organisations had helped 6,000 people.

 She was celebrated on the US Embassy in Lilongwe's Facebook page in November 2021.
 In May 2023 she told the US ambassador David Young that she had about 90 children when he visited.
 She was identified by Avance Media as one of their 100 Most Influential African Women for 2023.

 In January 2025 she was the main focus of a Voice of America profile that also included Emma Kaliya of the Malawi Human Rights Resource Centre in Lilongwe.